What Is The Connection Between Your Brain and Your Health?

-- Second – it was believed that the functions of the central nervous system – brain and spinal cord alike – were permanently fixed.
+- Second – it was believed that the functions of the central nervous system – the brain and the spinal cord – were permanently fixed.

 Technology has made the difference…

-However due to advances in technology almost like the progress from the camera to the video recorder we are learning how dynamic the brain really is.
+However due to advances in technology almost like the progress from the camera to the video recorder to the smartphone camera/video recorder, we are learning how dynamic the brain really is.
 Newsweek Science writer Sharon Begley in her bestselling book “Train Your Mind, Change Your Brain: How a New Science Reveals Our Extraordinary Potential to Transform Ourselves” helps us understand how this thought was proven incorrect, but she also describes how, through our efforts, the human brain can be modulated or changed.

-We now know that if a neuron can be stimulated it can grow stronger in its communication to other neurons and can give rise to new neurons, this gives the brain an amazing capacity to re-organize itself to maximize function and to compensate for lost function.
+We now know that if a neuron can be stimulated it can grow stronger in its communication to other neurons and enable the birth of new neurons, which gives the brain an amazing capacity to re-organize itself, to maximize function, and to compensate for lost function.